Project Medical Education

 On your first day at Project Medical Education, you'll become a "medical student" at The Geisel School of Medicine at Dartmouth.

-You'll meet with professors and other med students and find out what you're expected to learn.
-How do you diagnose a terminal illness?
-Even more, how will you break that bad news to your patient?
-When you "graduate," you'll get your student loan debt and be matched with a residency program at a teaching hospital.
+You’ll meet with faculty and other med students and find out what you’re expected to learn.
+When you “graduate,” you’ll get your student loan debt and be matched with a residency program at a teaching hospital.
 (Surprise: it happens to be DHMC!)

-You'll learn about ground-breaking research at DHMC and have an opportunity to practice your clinical skills in our state-of-the art Patient Safety & Training Center.
-Participants will also have a chance to ask questions and share insights with some of DHMC's Senior Leaders.
+You’ll learn about ground-breaking research and have an opportunity to practice your clinical skills in our state-of-the art Patient Safety & Training Center.
+Participants will also have a chance to ask questions and share insights with Senior Leaders.